This video is about what kinds of businesses can be S Corporations. There are some very specific rules on what businesses can elect s-corp status:

 In a C corporation, you could have common stock.
 You can have preferred stock, voting, non-voting.
 S corporations don’t have that, you have one class of stock only.
 So just to recap, you have to be a domestic company, the owners have to be American individuals or residents, certain types of trusts and single member LLCs.
 You can only have up to a hundred shareholders and only one class of stock.

 So that pretty much sums up who can elect to be an S corporation.
 Now, the mechanics of how do you become an S corporation is actually not that complicated, but for a non-CPA person, it might seem a little complicated.
-You need to file the form 2553, which is the election by a small business.
-And it asks you for a bunch of information about the owners and about the business itself.
+You need to file the Form 2553, which is the election by a small business.
+Don’t worry, I have a video: How to Fill in Form 2553 Election by a Small Business Corporation S Election.
+It asks you for a bunch of information about the owners and about the business itself.
 And I’m going to actually walk you through how to fill out one of those forms in another video.

 So if you like what you’re seeing on the videos, please subscribe.
 If you have any questions or comments, leave them on Youtube, or reach right out on my website.